iAli61/AIOps-generic/README.md

 ## Overview

-The AIOps (AI Operations) framework provides a standardized approach for developing, evaluating, deploying, and monitoring AI applications at Novo Nordisk.
-The framework focuses on bringing automation, consistency, and visibility to AI applications, with a specific emphasis on GenAI and LLM-based projects.
+The AIOps (AI Operations) framework provides a standardized approach for developing, evaluating, deploying, and monitoring AI applications at  X. The framework focuses on bringing automation, consistency, and visibility to AI applications, with a specific emphasis on GenAI and LLM-based projects.

 ## Purpose